Luka Sučić: International career

 Eligible for Austria, Bosnia and Herzegovina and Croatia, Sučić explicitly opted for Croatia, despite interest from the Austrian Football Association.
 On 9 March 2021, he was named in Igor Bišćan's 23-man squad for the group stage of UEFA Under-21 Euro 2021; however, he was ruled out on 21 March due to an injury and replaced by Matej Vuk.
 On 17 May, he was named in Bišćan's 23-man squad for the knockout stage of the tournament; however, the same occurred and he was replaced by Neven Đurasek on 25 May.

 During UEFA Under-21 Euro 2023 qualifiers in September and October 2021, Sučić scored three goals and assisted once in three games, prompting Zlatko Dalić to call him up to the senior team on 9 October, two days ahead of a World Cup qualifier against Slovakia, due to Mateo Kovačić's suspension.
 He made his senior debut in the said qualifier, which ended as a 2–2 draw.

 On 9 November 2022, Sučić was named in Dalić's 26-man squad for the 2022 FIFA World Cup, where he remained an unused substitute as Croatia finished third.
 Due to the recovery process from knee surgery he underwent in March 2023, Sučić was omitted from Croatia's 23-man squad for the 2023 UEFA Nations League Finals.

 On 20 May 2024, Sučić was named in Dalić's preliminary 35-man squad for UEFA Euro 2024; on 7 June 2024, he made it to the final 26.
 At the tournament, he played in all three matches, as Croatia finished their campaign already in the group stage.

 In May 2025, Sučić was called up for Croatia's 2026 FIFA World Cup qualifiers against Gibraltar and Czechia, played on 6 June and 9 June, respectively.
 Ahead of the Czechia game, Sučić left the national team's camp to attend his sister's wedding in Uskoplje, allegedly angering Dalić.
 Dalić refrained from commenting on the issue in public.

 When Dalić announced the list of players for the September matches against the Faroe Islands and Montenegro, it was apparent that Sučić was not called-up.
 Dalić denied that Sučić was "either written off, or punished, or chased away" at a press conference ahead of the Faroe Islands game.
+Sučić eventually received an additional call-up before the October matches against Czechia and Gibraltar.
+On 12 October, in a 3–0 victory against the latter opponent, he scored his first goal for the national team.

+On 18 May 2026, Sučić was selected in the 26-man squad for the 2026 FIFA World Cup.